-- It is the responsibility of all parties to adhere to appropriate levels of confidentiality regarding an employee's inclusion in PIP. - Employees who have received a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation or who have a documented underperformance that has been discussed with them by an administrator/supervisor over time are referred to PIP by their administrator/supervisor. - Administrators/Supervisors who have assigned to an employee a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation, or who have documented and communicated to the employee a history of underperformance, will refer that employee to the PIP.
-In the multiyear professional growth cycle of SSPGS, administrators/supervisors are responsible
+- It is the responsibility of all parties to adhere to appropriate levels of confidentiality regarding an employee's inclusion in PIP. - Employees who have received a "Does Not Meet Competency" rating in one or more core competencies on a formal evaluation, or who have a documented underperformance that has been discussed with them by their administrator/ supervisor, are referred to PIP by the administrator/ supervisor.

-- for evaluating their employees as well as supporting them during their professional growth years.
+- In the multiyear professional growth cycle of the SSPGS, administrators/supervisors are responsible for evaluating their employees as well as supporting them during their professional growth years.
 They gather data independent of the professional growth consultant (PGC) on the employee's progress while the employee is in the PAR program.
 They continue to observe, provide feedback, and coordinate support when necessary.
-No information from the PGC reports may be used by an administrator/supervisor in their own evaluation of an employee. - PGCs are the direct liaisons among employees, administrators/supervisors, and the PAR Panel.
-They work under the direction of a lead PGC or co-lead PGCs, who is the contact person for administrators/ supervisors referring an employee to the PIP.
+No information from the PGC reports may be used by an administrator/supervisor in their own evaluation of an employee. - The PGCs are the direct liaisons among employees, administrators/supervisors, and the PAR Panel.
+They work under the direction of a lead PGC, or co-lead PGCs, who is the contact person for administrators/supervisors referring an employee to PIP.
 The lead PGC assigns cases and serves as the primary facilitator for the PGC staff.
+(When the SEIU executive vice president is not an MCPS employee, the SEIU president will appoint the SEIU Liaison to the Professional Growth Systems who will also serve as the co-chair of the SSPGS PAR Panel.
+In these instances, the appointee will take on the lead PGC responsibilities.)
 PGCs are experienced supporting services personnel who demonstrate outstanding professionalism and oral and written communication skills.
 They provide assistance and direct support to employees who do not meet core competencies during a formal evaluation or who are referred to PIP by an administrator/supervisor on the basis of a documented history of underperformance on the job.
 While PGCs share observations and final summative reports with administrators/supervisors, that documentation and the formal evaluation by the supervisor are independent of each other.